nokxs/PropertyBot/src/PropertyBot.Provider.Immoscout/README.md

 ﻿# Immobilienscout24 Provider

 This provider crawles the properties from the normal search of [immobilienscout24](https://immobilienscout24.de).
+It is not as reliable as other providers, because Immoscout is trying to detect bots and sometimes requests are blocked.
+This is the reason why every time the crawler runs, only one page is crawled.

 ## Configuration